-So, you pick up the phone and call one of your prospects that still hasn't signed the contract.
+So, you pick up the phone and call one of your prospects that still has not signed their contract.

 RING.
 RING.
 RING.

-You know John isn’t really going to get back to you.
-At this point, you think to yourself; it's pointless to leave yet another message.
+But you know John isn’t really going to get back to you.
+Not anytime soon.
+You think to yourself; it's pointless to leave yet another message.

 In your head you begin to question how this could happen: